Research the EU AI Act

 Upload

-Your technical documentation, risk register, or draft conformity-assessment file, directly into the chat.
+Drop your technical documentation, risk register, or draft conformity-assessment file straight into the chat.
 Documents persist across the whole conversation.

 Ask

-Classify your system under Article 6, map provider or deployer duties, check transparency rules, or gap-check against the high-risk obligations.
-Cross-referenced to the Act text, Annex III, and Commission guidance.
+Classify your system under Article 6, map provider or deployer duties, check transparency rules, or gap-check the high-risk obligations, cross-referenced to the Act text, Annex III, and Commission guidance.

 Export

-A citation-backed compliance report with paragraph-level gaps, obligation by obligation, ready to drop into your conformity-assessment file.
+A citation-backed report with paragraph-level gaps, obligation by obligation, ready to drop into your conformity-assessment file.

-Yes.
-A CV-screening system falls within Annex III(4)(a) of Regulation (EU) 2024/1689 (EU AI Act): AI systems intended to be used for the recruitment or selection of natural persons, in particular to place targeted job advertisements, to analyse and filter job applications, and to evaluate candidates.
+A CV-screening system falls within Annex III(4)(a) of Regulation (EU) 2024/1689: AI systems used to analyse and filter job applications and to evaluate candidates.

 Key obligations (as provider)